arhsis/python-sharelatex/README.rst

 Persistent sessions
 -------------------

-Sessions are persistent and store in the application directory (exact might differ on the OS used).
+Sessions are persistent and stored in the application directory (exact might differ on the OS used).
 Is uses `appdirs
 <https://github.com/ActiveState/appdirs>`_ internally.